Best Of20 min read

 Cons:

-• Less versatile for non-ecommerce use cases
+• Less useful for non-ecommerce work

 • Blog content is decent but not its core strength